 3. Adding Gravel

-Therefore, add gravel to the soil mix when planting the bulbs or plants to discourage squirrels from digging.
+Therefore, adding gravel to the soil when planting the bulbs or plants shall discourage squirrels.

-Along with gravels, you can also use crushed oyster shells to discourage squirrels.
+Along with gravel, you can use crushed oyster shells to discourage squirrels.

 4. Sacrificial Plants or Food Offering

-As I mentioned earlier, squirrels prefer to have an easy buffet than to work hard.
+As mentioned earlier, squirrels prefer to have an easy buffet than to work hard.

-Therefore, offering squirrels some easy foods or plants can steer them clear from your garden and pots.
+Therefore, offering greedy squirrels some easy foods or plants can steer them clear of your garden and pots.

-But this method could also be a fatal mistake as it can invite more squirrels to your place.
+But this method could also invite more squirrels to your place.

 5. Scaring Squirrels Away